shivmgg/osd-doc/src/02_spec/07_modules/cdm/datainterface.rst

 Programmer Interface: Data
 --------------------------

-The CDM-OR1K module generates only one type of event packets: CPU debug stall packets.
+The CDM-OR1K module generates only one type of event packets: **CPU debug stall packets**.
 These packets contain the data in the form of ``reason`` payload word.

 CPU Debug Stall packet